typst/typst/tests/typ/layout/grid-positioning.typ

 )

 ---
-// Error: 2-5:2 a cell could not be placed in row 0 because it was full
+// Error: 4:3-4:22 cell could not be placed in row 0 because it was full
-// Hint: 2-5:2 try specifying your cells in a different order
+// Hint: 4:3-4:22 try specifying your cells in a different order
 #table(
   columns: 2,
   [A], [B],